Daniel Atkins

 Daniel Atkins (November 18, 1866 – May 11, 1923) was a United States Navy sailor and a recipient of America's highest military decoration, the Medal of Honor.

 Biography

 Atkins was born on November 18, 1866, in Brunswick, Virginia.
-He enlisted in the U.S. Navy from the same state.
+He enlisted in the U.S. Navy from the same state in January 1888.
 While serving as Ship's Cook First Class on the USS Cushing, at sea on February 11, 1898, he and Gunner's Mate Third Class John Everetts attempted to save the drowning officer Ensign Joseph Breckinridge, who had fallen overboard.
 For their conduct on this occasion, both Atkins and Everetts were recipients of the Medal of Honor.
-Atkins later obtained the rank of Chief Commissary Steward.
+Atkins later obtained the rank of Chief Commissary Steward and retired in October 1921.

 Atkins died on May 11, 1923, at Portsmouth, Virginia, and was buried in Captain Ted Conaway Memorial Naval Cemetery in the same city.

 Medal of Honor citation

 Rank and organization: Ship's Cook, First Class, U.S. Navy.
 Born: 1867, Brunswick, Va.
 Accredited to: Virginia.
 G.O.
 No.: 489, May 20, 1898.